Zeeeepa/xyops/docs/data-structures.md

 ## Job.now

-The job's "now" time, as an Epoch timestamp, which is the time at which the job was originally scheduled to launch.
+The job's "now" time, as an Unix timestamp, which is the time at which the job was originally scheduled to launch.
 This timestamp may be in the past if the job is running as part of a catch-up operation.

 ## Job.code